 Inextricably entwined among the starry cosmos, Fuxi and Nuwa observe each other, while holding tools of measurement, as seen in the sacred art above.
 Fuxi holds a right-angle tool with which He can make straight or angular Masculine shapes.
 Nuwa holds a compass with which She can make round Feminine shapes.

 Straight lines are associated with Masculinity.
-The Washington Monument, a phallic symbol, stands in honor of our first president, known as the “Father of our Country”.
-The well-endowed ancient fertility goddess, Venus de Willendorf (below), confirms that round and curvy are Feminine attributes.
+The Washington Monument (below left), a phallic symbol, stands in honor of our first president, George Washington, who is known as the “Father of our Country”.
+The well-endowed ancient fertility goddess, Venus de Willendorf (below right), confirms that round and curvy are Feminine attributes.

 The lingam and yoni, Hindu symbols of Masculine and Feminine properties, are joined in the sculpture below.
 Scattered upon the sculpture are flower petals offered in a holy ceremony to the sacred union of Universal Mother and Father.

 Compare the image above with that of a quasar below:

 Quasars (short for quasi-stellar objects) are the brilliant cores of galaxies where infalling material fuels a super-massive black hole.
 The black hole is so engorged that some of the energy escapes as powerful blasts of radiation from the surrounding disk of accreting material.
 This light can appear as a jet-like feature.

 Female and Male in Sacred Architecture

 In 1511, at twenty-seven years of age, Raphael painted the School of Athens for Pope Julius.
 It depicts many of the philosophers of the day.
 The rounded arches symbolized the heavens above, and the squares on the floor represented the four corners of earth.

 In the center of the painting (see enlargement to the right), Plato points toward the heavenly domain above, while Aristotle points toward the earthly domain below.
 Plato believed that perfect forms (metaphysical) were never encountered by the senses (physical).
 Aristotle believed that form/pattern and substance/matter are not in reality separable; for instance, one cannot separate the the table (form/pattern) from the wood (substance/matter) of which it is made.